-But whether you like multigrain, white, whole-wheat, rye, baguettes, ciabatta, brioche, naan or any other bread — we have the perfect keto bread substitution.
+But whether you like multigrain, white, whole wheat, rye, baguettes, ciabatta, brioche, naan, or any other bread — this recipe will give you the best keto bread substitution.

 The main ingredients in this recipe are: